Intersection Theory on Linear Subvarieties of Toric Varieties: Linear Subvarieties of Tori

 analogous to the one constructed by Fulton and Sturmfels for complete toric varieties, and, in fact, we recover the isomorphism of \cite{FS97} if we take $Z=T$.
 But we do not know yet that the image $\mathcal I_Z(c)$ of a cocycle $c\in A^*(\overline Z)$ completely determines $c$.
 This will be ensured by the next proposition.

 \begin{prop} Let $\Sigma$ be admissible for a linear subvariety $Z\subseteq T$.
 Then the Kronecker duality map $\mathcal D_Z$ is an isomorphism.
 In particular, $\mathcal I_Z$ is injective. \end{prop}

-\begin{proof} The statement basically follows from the result \cite[Thm.
-2]{Tot95} in Totaro's paper, which says that the Kronecker duality map is an isomorphism for all complete varieties of a certain type.
-The type of varieties considered by Totaro is that of what he calls linear varieties.
-The class of varieties which are linear in his sense is defined recursively.
+\begin{proof} The statement follows from Theorem 2 of Burt Totaro's paper \cite{Tot95}, which says that the Kronecker duality map is an isomorphism for all complete varieties (or rather schemes) of a certain type.
+The type of schemes considered by Totaro is that of what he calls linear schemes.
+The class of schemes which are linear in his sense is defined recursively.
 We do not want to go into the details here.
-In our setting it is sufficient to note that varieties stratified by linear varieties are again linear and that the complement of a union of affine subspaces in an ambient affine space is linear (see \cite[p.
-5]{Tot95}).
-By Corollary \ref{mCor:Stratification passes to Z}, $\overline Z$ is stratified by $\{\overline Z\cap O(\sigma)\mid\sigma\in\widetilde\Sigma\}$.
-Each of the strata $\overline Z\cap O(\sigma)$ is cut out by equations which are linear in some coordinates and is hence isomorphic to the intersection of an affine subspace $L$ of some $\mathds A^k$ with the $k$-dimensional torus $T'\subseteq \mathds A^k$.
+In our setting it is sufficient to note that schemes stratified by linear schemes are again linear and that the complement of a union of affine subspaces in an ambient affine space is linear \cite[p.
+5]{Tot95}.
+By Corollary \ref{mCor:Stratification passes to Z}, $\overline Z$ is stratified by $\{\overline Z \cap O(\sigma) \mid \sigma\in\widetilde\Sigma\}$.
+Each of the strata $\overline Z \cap O(\sigma)$ is cut out by equations which are linear in some coordinates and is hence isomorphic to the intersection of an affine subspace $L$ of some $\mathds A^k$ with the $k$-dimensional torus $T' \subseteq \mathds A^k$.
 This can also be considered as the complement of a finite union of affine subspaces of $L$ and therefore it is linear in the sense of Totaro.
 Consequently, $\overline Z$, too, is linear in Totaro's sense.
 Applying Totaro's theorem we see that $\mathcal D_Z$ is an isomorphism.
-The "in particular" statement then follows directly from the construction of $\mathcal I_Z$. \end{proof}
+The ``in particular'' statement then follows directly from the construction of $\mathcal I_Z$. \end{proof}